-You can start with a free Personal plan to try some of the core features and then decide to try a Personal Pro or Team plan if you require additional features.
+You can start with a free plan to try some of the core features and then decide to try a Plus or Business plan if you require additional features.

 They even have an Enterprise plan for larger organisations who require additional levels of security and compliance.

 Here is a short summary of the pricing plans.

 A Free plan is for individuals and includes the following:

 - Collaborative workspace